Fairblock/docs/docs/welcome/Vision.md

 - **Private by default.
 Verifiable on demand:** Sensitive values are encrypted by default.
 Authorized parties can receive selective, per-transaction access when required (audit, AML, disputes).
 No blanket surveillance of the entire transaction history.
 Designed for regulated flow and compatible with post-execution selective disclosure ([OFAC](https://www.govinfo.gov/app/details/CFR-2010-title31-vol3/CFR-2010-title31-vol3-sec500-314), [FinCEN](https://www.ecfr.gov/current/title-31/subtitle-B/chapter-X/part-1010/subpart-A/section-1010.100#p-1010.100), [MiCA](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32023R1114#d1e4979-86) friendly)

-- **Onchain verification, not black boxes:** Correctness and validity is verified onchain.
+- **Onchain verification, not black boxes:** Correctness and validity are verified onchain.
 Single-TEE or opaque off-chain coprocessor/relayer designs are intentionally avoided to minimize trust assumptions and security risks.

 - **Performance for everyday payments and DeFi:** The lightest scheme that meets requirements is chosen to avoid overkill approaches.
 This results in no multi-minute proof wait times and low computation fees.
 Costs are incurred when confidentiality adds execution value, not for ordinary peer-to-peer transfers.